unik-name/docs.unikname.network/docs/uns-use-the-network/sdk.md

 ## Cryptography SDK

-Inherited from Ark crypto package, <uns/> crypto package is available as a typescript library, published on npm : [`@uns/crypto`](https://www.npmjs.com/package/@uns/crypto)
+Inherited from Ark crypto package, <brand name="uns"/> crypto package is available as a typescript library, published on npm : [`@uns/crypto`](https://www.npmjs.com/package/@uns/crypto)

 It can do more than Ark package :